Neon021/EFDemoApp/README.md

 # EFDemoApp
-//Simple Entity Framework Core 6.0.3 implementation to grasp the flow of basic ORM application.
+Simple Entity Framework Core 6.0.3 implementation to grasp the flow of basic ORM application.